 1. Areas of Cultural Heritage Sensitivity

-An area of cultural heritage sensitivity is an area in which Aboriginal cultural heritage is, or is likely to be present, which has not already been subject to significant ground disturbance.
-These areas are:
+An area of cultural heritage sensitivity is an area in which Aboriginal cultural heritage is known to be, or is likely to be, present, which has not already been subject to significant ground disturbance.

-- Registered Aboriginal cultural heritage places (and within 50 metres)
+- Registered Aboriginal cultural heritage places (and land within 50 metres);

 - Particular greenstone outcrops;

-DPCD provides access to the mapping relating to areas of Aboriginal cultural heritage sensitivity.
-These maps are intended to assist users to identify areas of cultural heritage sensitivity.
-Users are advised that these maps provide indicative information about the location and extent of areas of cultural heritage sensitivity.
+Aboriginal Victoria provides access to the mapping relating to areas of Aboriginal cultural heritage sensitivity.
+These maps give indicative information only, and are intended to assist users to identify areas of cultural heritage sensitivity.
 Decisions about the need to prepare a CHMP in relation to a proposed activity should be made with reference to the Regulations.

 2. High Impact Activities

 A high impact activity is an activity that is likely to harm Aboriginal cultural heritage.
 These activities are listed within Part 2 – Division 5 of the Regulations, and include: